Colorful and lively, the best markets of Provence will take you on a picturesque discovery of flavors, fragrances, and local products.

 - Organic market: every Tuesday and Saturday morning

 - Famous for its cliffs and creeks, Cassis hosts a market of about 70 stalls twice a week.
 Although smaller than other markets of Provence, it offers a wide variety of products.
-Find home-made jams, tapenades (olive paste) and wines.
-You will also be able to enjoy the local craft such as rattan baskets and ceramics.
+Find homemade jams, tapenades (olive paste), and wines.
+Enjoy local crafts such as rattan baskets and ceramics.

 - Main market: every Wednesday and Friday from 8am o 1:30 pm